westboy31/TileMapGeneratorJsonExport/README.md

 ### Pull request :

 Fork the project then push in your branch a folder named like this "your game engine @userGithub", and this folder has to contain the extension or the sample code that allows using the json export, and a README.md file that explain how to integrate and use your extension, then pull request.

 If you realy don't want to fork the project you could propose your file in issues and send your folder as zip file.

-If you find your that your game engine that you use already exist and you estimate that you have another approach or a better adaptation you can pull your folder but don't delete or push over of another user.
+If you the game engine that you use already exist and you estimate that you have another approach or a better adaptation you can push your folder but don't delete or write over another folder.

 ### Issues :